emilyellison986/class_website/README.md

 # This is a simple 'RSpec in Rails' website Kata
 We will review how to check for the existence of, pages, images, a form and form elements, that will exist in this app.

 Test will be done TDD style.
+Two testing tools you can use are Rspec or Test Unit.
+For this project, we'll be using Rspec.

 "Fork" this code to begin.